-Let T be a binary tree with link node u^ .
-Let n be the number of nodes in T. Let A and ε be two numbers, where ε is a constant, such that $0 < \epsilon < 1$, and $n^{-\epsilon} \le A \le n^{\epsilon}$.
+Let T be a binary tree with a link node u^ .
+Let n be the number of nodes in T. Let A and ε be two numbers such that $0 < \epsilon < 1$, and A is in the range $[n^{-\epsilon}, n^{\epsilon}]$.
 A is called the desirable aspect ratio for T.

-Our tree drawing algorithm, called DrawTree, takes ε , A, and T as input, and uses a simple divide-and-conquer strategy to recursively construct a feasible drawing Γ of T, by performing the following actions at each recursive step:
+Our tree drawing algorithm, called DrawTree, takes ε , A, and T as input, and uses a simple divide-and-conquer strategy to recursively construct a feasible drawing Γ of T, by performing the following actions at each recursive step (as we will prove later, Γ will fit inside a rectangle with area O(n) and aspect ratio A):

 - Split Tree: Split T into at most five partial trees by removing at most two nodes and their incident edges from it.
 Each partial tree has at most (2/3)n nodes.
-Based on the arrangement of these partial trees within T, we get two cases, which are shown in Figures 3 and 4, respectively, and described later in Section 5.1. - Assign Aspect Ratios: Correspondingly, assign a desirable aspect ratio A_k to each partial tree T_k .
-The value of A_k is based on the value of A and the number of nodes in T_k .
+Based on the arrangement of these partial trees within T, we get two cases, which are shown in Figures 2 and 3, and described later in Section 5.1. - Assign Aspect Ratios: Correspondingly, assign a desirable aspect ratio A_k to each partial tree T_k .
+The value of A_k is based on the value of A, and the number of nodes in T_k . - Draw Partial Trees: Recursively construct a feasible drawing of each partial tree T_k with A_k as its desirable aspect ratio. - Compose Drawings: Arrange the drawings of the partial trees, and draw the nodes and edges, that